OasisLMF/OasisPiWind/README.md

         "model_data_path": "model_data/PiWind"
     }

-**NOTE**: All the paths are given relative to the location of the PiWind repository.
+**NOTE**: As the file resides in the PiWind repository all the paths are given relative to the location of the repository.
+The file can be located anywhere on the filesystem, and the paths must be given relative to the location of the PiWind repository.

-An analysis can be executed using the command is:
+An end-to-end analysis can be executed using the command:

 	oasislmf model run -C mdk-oasislmf-piwind.json -r [OUTPUT_DIRECTORY]

+This can also be done by providing all the arguments via the command line - use the `oasislmf model run --help` command to view the required argument flags.
+Particular steps in the analysis can be also be executed independently using either command line arguments or a JSON configuration file (via the `-C` flag):

+    oasislmf model generate-keys         # Generate Oasis keys and keys error files

+    oasislmf model generate-oasis-files  # Generate Oasis files (GUL only at present; FM to be added later)

+    oasislmf model generate-losses       # Generate losses from an existing set of Oasis files and analysis settings JSON

+Use the `--help` flag to show the command line flags and JSON key names for the arguments.